The Crucial Role of Healthcare Data Security: Challanges, Solutions

 Figure 1.
 Healthcare records compromised over 2020

-Of course, user privacy standards regulate healthcare product security and other precautions we are already taking.
+Of course, user privacy standards regulate healthcare data security and other precautions we are already taking.
 However, cybercriminals still find ways to obtain the patient’s protected health information (PHI).

-So do we underestimate the importance of data security in the industry?
+So do we underestimate the importance of healthcare data security?
 And what leads to health records being compromised in the first place?
 Are there any measures health organizations can and should take to ensure their healthcare product security?

 To start with, what is the sensitive information that needs to be protected when developing healthcare systems?
 PHI includes information on the patients: